MeSabya/Kubernetes/What is cAdvisor.md

 In Kubernetes cAdvisor is integrated into the Kubelet binary.
 It is pretty intelligent to auto-discover all the containers running in the machine & collect CPU, memory, file system & network usage statistics.
 It also provides a comprehensive overall machine usage by analyzing the root container.

+cAdvisor exposes container statistics as Prometheus metrics intrinsically.
+Jobs are configured in Prometheus to connect with cAdvisor.

 ### What is kubelet
 A Kubelet kind of manages things on the cluster.
 It manages the pods & the containers on a machine.
 It is responsible for fetching individual container usage statistics from cAdvisor.
 The collected data is exposed via REST API